 Now the turn of Word shortcut keys has come.
 Below we narrate each shortcuts keys of MS Word to speed your work.
-Most of us use the word always in the office for creating latter or many others files.
-So we must have knowledge about keyboard shortcuts keys to boost up you work performance.
-Download all best keyboard shortcuts in your computer or laptop for future purpose.
+Most of us use the word always in the office for creating later or many others files.
+So we must have knowledge about keyboard shortcuts keys to boost up your work performance.
+Download all the best keyboard shortcuts on your computer or laptop for future purposes.

 - Ctrl + A — Select all contents of the page.

 - Ctrl + B — Bold highlighted selection.